dockstore/azul/OPERATOR.rst

 Deploying the Data Browser
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Data Browser is deployed two steps.
+The Data Browser is deployed in two steps.
 The first step is building the ``ucsc/data-browser`` project on GitLab.
 This is initiated by pushing a branch whose name matches ``ucsc/*/*`` to one of our GitLab instances.
 The resulting pipeline produces a tarball stored in the package registry on that GitLab